sttbtt/sttbtt.github.io/README.md

 1. Register Domain.
 2. For using Cloudflare set DNS to: elma.ns.cloudflare.com and rommy.ns.cloudflare.com
 3. Do not forward from domain host.
-4. Setup SSL on Cloudflare.
+4. Setup DNS on Cloudflare.
     1. Setup A record with @ and IPs: 185.199.108.153, 185.199.109.153, 185.199.110.153, 185.199.111.153
     2. Setup CNAME with www and username.github.io.
 5. Setup CNAME on github.